billvaglienti/ProtoGen/README.md

     int decodeVersionPacket(const void* pkt, Board_t* board, uint8_t* major, uint8_t* minor,
                  uint8_t* sub, uint8_t* patch, Date_t* date, char description[64]);

-The packet is allocated by the caller and passed in via void pointer (pkt).
-Using void pointer means that the generated code does not need to know anything about the low level packet details.
+The packet is allocated by the caller and passed in via void pointer.
+Using void pointer means that the generated code does not need to know the low level packet details.
 See the section on Generic Packets for the means by which the generated code will interface to the packet definition.
 Notice that the decode function returns `int`.
 If you attempt to decode a packet whose ID does not match the xml description, or whose size is not sufficient, then `0` will be returned.
 In that case the `user` structure will be unchanged if the packet is a fixed length; but if the packet is variable length the structure may have been modified with bogus data.
 Hence the return value from the decode function *must* be checked.

 Structure encoding and decoding functions
 ---------------------------------------------

-In addition to the packet functions the autogenerated code can include functions to encode and decode a structure to a byte array.
+In addition to the packet functions the generated code can include functions to encode and decode a structure to a byte array.
 These functions can be used if you do not want the generated code to interact with packet routines.
 Perhaps because your data are not being encoded in packets, or the simple packet interfaces that ProtoGen supports are not sophisticated enough.
 These functions will only be generated for Structure tags, not Packet tags.
-If you want to simultaneously have a structure with generic encoding functions and packet functions; then create both a structure tag and a packet tag which references the structure (see the GPS example).
+If you want to simultaneously have a structure with generic encoding functions and packet functions; then create both a structure tag and a packet tag which references the structure (see the GPS packet in exampleprotocol.xml).

     //!
 Encode a Version_t structure into a byte array int encodeVersion_t(uint8_t* data, int byteCount, const Version_t* user);